Recording Drums Outside

 The first time I ever walked into Tonto, I immediately felt at home.
 The sheer size, beauty and diversity of this desert is awesome - in the truest sense of the word.
 It is also relatively unknown (aka a perfect place to bang some drums in the middle of the day).

-This was precisely what drew us to record here.
+This unpredictability is precisely what drew us to record here.
+More on this later.

 The downside?
 Nearly everything here wants to kill you.
-The heat will force you to withdraw to the shade, the sun will blind you and scorpions and snakes are lurking everywhere.
-Add recording equipment, vintage drums, cymbals (and mezcal hangovers) and you can begin to imagine the hurdles involved.
+The heat will force you to withdraw to the shade, the sun is blinding and scorpions and snakes are lurking everywhere.

 “The desert is so dead, yet so alive - it almost defies logic.”

-We initially mapped out five locations where we wanted to track drums.
+We ended up tracking in five different locations.
 These areas ranged from completely flat and wide open terrain to being nestled in long canyons with lots of reflective surfaces.
 The sonic characteristics of each spot varied greatly.

 Click and zoom on each recording location below (marked in orange) to learn more.

-Logistically, we would be bringing mics, stands, drums, a recording interface and hardware to these locations, so everything had to be somewhat accessible by vehicle.
+We brought mics, stands, drums, a recording interface and hardware to all of these locations.
+Tracking spots had to be somewhat accessible by vehicle.
 Luckily, we were able to find dry riverbeds and fire access roads that allowed our Suburban to make its way into some pretty harsh territory.
 The car did not come out unscratched.

 In doing research for field recording gear, we began to see patterns in recommended mics and interfaces.
 The main recording rig we decided on was the Zoom F8N (2018 Edition).

 We were quite impressed with this thing.
 The F8N had very little noise and the preamps were ultra clean with little added character.
+This was good, as we would be processing heavily later.
 The carrying case allowed us to be completely mobile and the batteries lasted for an impressive amount of time given the heat and use.

 The back of the Suburban was our primary listening location.
 We used headphones to monitor levels and audition mic placements.
 We sent out a 50 ft snake to the drums.